mytestbed/omf_job_service/README.md

     sudo apt-get install libsqlite3-dev

-** At this stage, please clone https://github.com/mytestbed/omf_sfa.git into the parent directory and update it (git pull) regularily. **

 Now we are ready to install all the necessary Gems

     bundle install --path vendor
     rake post-install

-If you are installing on a Ubuntu 14.04 without RVm, you may need the following settings (which will be used during the installation of some dependencies)
+If you are installing on a Ubuntu 14.04 without RVM, you may need the following settings (which will be used during the installation of some dependencies)

     bundle config build.eventmachine --with-cflags=-O2 -pipe -march=native -w
     bundle config build.thin --with-cflags=-O2 -pipe -march=native -w